KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Framework_Laptop_16.md

   - Power on the laptop, repeatedly tapping F2 in order to get into the BIOS.
 Note: If you’re having trouble with this, try again, holding down the Fn key while rapidly tapping F2.
   - In BIOS mode, arrow key over to Setup Utility.
 Press the enter key.
 Arrow down to Advanced.
 Then arrow right, then arrow down to Linux Audio Compatibility.
 Press enter.
   - A new box for Linux Audio Compatibility will appear, arrow to Linux, then press enter.
 Now press F10 key to reboot.
   - Now we don’t have an OS installed yet.
 So the reboot won’t get us to a running operating system and we fully expect to see an error to this point.
-Simply press the power button to shutdown.
+Press the power button to shutdown.

 ![audio1|592x444](../../img/Install_Framework_16_audio_1.jpeg)